piplin-es/mcp-python/README.md

 ## Setup

 No setup needed!
 The project uses `uv` for dependency management.
+All dependencies are automatically managed through the `pyproject.toml` file.

 ## Environment Variables